spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-applications/styling/oryx-responsive-design.md

 ## Screen sizes

-Oryx is designed to render applications and their components on a variety of devices, from smartphones and tablets to desktop monitors or even smartwatches.
-The design system is not connected to the various devices, but the screen sizes associated to those devices.
-Screen sizes are mapped to devises one to one.
-For example, a small screen design is used for mobile devices, but can also be used for large screens in physical stores.
+Oryx applications are designed for an optimized experience on a variety of devices, such as smartphones, tables, desktop or even smartwatches.
+The responsive design system is however not connected to specific devices, but to the associated screen sizes.
+Screen sizes are better reusable cross devices.
+For example, a small screen design is used for mobile devices, but can also be used for in-Store displays in physical stores.

 Oryx provides five t-shirt size values that are given by a generic `size` enumeration, which can be imported from the [utilities package](https://www.npmjs.com/package/@spryker-oryx/utilities).